nawab312/Terraform/7_Terraform_Functions_Expressions_Loops_Dynamic_Blocks.md

-    Built-in Functions (length, join, lookup, etc.)
-    Conditional Expressions (count, for_each, dynamic blocks)
-    locals {} and Reusable Logic
-    Using count vs. for_each
-    Dynamic Blocks in Terraform
-    Looping Over Maps and Lists

 **for_each**

 The for_each meta-argument in Terraform allows you to iterate over a map or a set of strings to create multiple resources dynamically.